 Post-kids: Extra shopping protection is essential.

 When you become a parent, time flies faster than it ever did before.
 So that dress you bought that required a return within 30 days?
 You’ll find it at the bottom of your closet, still not fitting, eight weeks later.
 Even if you had worn it, your child might have stained it with his blueberry covered hands.
-Or your newly purchased phone might be dropped in the toilet by your two-year-old toddler.
 Thankfully, there are credit cards that have you covered.

-First, if you’ve changed your mind about a purchase and a store won’t take it back, American Express will take it back for you.
-They will refund a purchase (up to $300) within 90 days if you’ve changed your mind.
+If you want to return a purchase and a store won’t take it back, American Express will take it back for you as long as it's covered under this program (not all purchases are).
+They will refund an eligible purchase (up to $300) within 90 days if you’ve changed your mind.

-(The AMEX Blue Cash Preferred card mentioned above is a credit card that also includes these two shopping protection benefits.)
+(The AMEX Blue Cash Preferred card mentioned above is a credit card that also includes this shopping protection benefit.)

 The Discover it card (review here) offers 0% APR on purchases and balance transfers for 14 months.
 And you get 5% cash back on rotating categories throughout the year.
 For January to March, it's restaurants and movies.
 From April to June, it's home improvement shopping.